This counter started on Dec. 22, 2020

-Flickennel Dachshunds is proud to announce that we have gone international in 2011 and 2012!
-In addition to having our wonderful wienerdogs in nearly every state in the United States (including Alaska!), we have sent pups to Australia, Canada, Denmark, Africa, and Germany!
-There is no possible way to mark all the different places in the U.S. where our doxies live, but we are going to keep adding to our world map as we ship American-made purebred Flickennel Dachshunds everywhere they are wanted.
+Flickennel Dachshunds is proud to announce that we went international in 2011 and 2012!
+In addition to having our wonderful wienerdogs in nearly every state in the United States (including Alaska!), we have sent pups to Australia, Canada, Denmark, Africa, Germany and Ireland!
+There is no possible way to mark all the different places in the U.S. where our doxies live, but we are going to keep adding to our world map as we ship American-made purebred Flickennel Dachshunds almost everywhere they are wanted.
 This page is a portrayal of our distant doxies and their new homes - we hope you enjoy it!

-In September 2011 we sent two girls to Australia, to introduce and establish what we were told were the first breeding blue and mottled whitened-dapple dachshunds in that country.
-Since then they have produced both blue and isabella pups, in smooth and longhair, and pointed solids, dapples, and piebalds - colors and patterns not previously seen in Australia.
-We're pretty proud of our girls!
+In September 2011 we sent two girls to New South Wales, Australia, to introduce and establish what we were told were the first breeding blue and mottled whitened-dapple dachshunds in that country!
+Since then they have produced both blue and isabella pups, in smooth and longhair, and pointed solids, dapples, and piebalds - many in colors and patterns not previously seen in Australia.
+We are pretty proud of our girls!
 You may see them and their beautiful babies at Sedona Miniatures.

 Cheyenne is a smooth blue & tan daughter of Blue Sky and Buck, born June 5, 2010.
 These are some pictures we took of her just before she flew away.